Algorithms for Competitive Division of Chores: Introduction

-Dynamic processes in markets have also been studied, such as tatonement (see, e.g., \cite{CCD13} for a general class of markets containing Eisenberg-Gale markets), and proportional response dynamics in Fisher markets \cite{Zhang,BDX11,WZ07} and production markets \cite{BMN18}.
+Similar {results are obtained for the extensions of the Fisher model that preserve the convexity of the problem, such as Eisenberg-Gale and Arrow-Debreu markets~\cite{jain2007eisenberg, Codenotti05, homothetic,Jain07,garg2019strongly}.
+Other approaches to equilibrium computation include auction-based algorithms \cite{auction.gross} and dynamic procedures such as tatonnement (see, e.g., \cite{CCD13} for a general class containing Eisenberg-Gale markets) and proportional response dynamics for Fisher \cite{Zhang,BDX11,WZ07} and production markets \cite{BMN18}.}

+The convexity of the Eisenberg-Gale problem also implies that the equilibrium is robust to small perturbations of the market's parameters~\cite{MV07}.

+In contrast, in the case of chores, {equilibria do not solve any convex optimization problem, there are many of them,} and no robustness guarantee: {any function that assigns a competitive allocation to each preference profile is necessarily discontinuous~\cite{BMSY17}. }

-\emph{\textbf{Non-convex economies and disconnected sets of equilibria: }} None of the methods mentioned above are applicable to the situation when the competitive equilibria form a disconnected set, that is, when the competitive rule becomes multivalued { (as in the case of chores)}.
-This situation corresponds to constrained economies, such as when preferences are satiated or there are some constraints on individual consumption\footnote{Note that an economy with chores can be reduced to a constrained economy with goods, see \cite{BMSY17} and Section~\ref{sect_conclusions}}.
-In the economic literature it is known that for such economies the competitive correspondence may become multivalued (see, e.g., \cite{Gjerstad}), which was observed to be problematic from the point of view of finding competitive equilibria; for example, in \cite{vegh2012concave} polynomial time algorithms are not obtained precisely in cases where economies admit multiple disconnected equilibria.
+\emph{\textbf{{Economies with a disconnected set of equilibria.}}} None of the methods mentioned above applies to the situation when the competitive equilibria {form a disconnected set (as in the case of chores).
+Such economies often arise when preferences are satiated, or there are constraints on individual consumption\footnote{Note that an economy with chores can be reduced to a constrained economy with goods, see \cite{BMSY17} and Section~\ref{sect_conclusions}.} (see, e.g., \cite{Gjerstad, kirman1986market}).}

-There are very few examples of efficient algorithms for computing competitive equilibria for non-convex economies.
-In ~\cite{DGMVY18}, a polynomial time algorithm is given for markets with covering constraints, where the utilities are satiated but the equilibria form a connected, yet non-convex set.
-The work of~\cite{DK08} gives a polynomial time algorithm for computing competitive equilibria when either the number of agents {\fed or goods} is fixed based on the cell enumeration technique.
-The work of~\cite{Tardos} {\fed extends the approach of~\cite{DK08} to the fair assignment problem of~\cite{HZ}: there the utilities are} piecewise-linear concave functions, but are {\fed neither separable nor monotone,} and do not satisfy gross substitutability; their study {\fed also} gives a polynomial time algorithm when either the number of agents or the number of goods is fixed.
+{A survey~\cite{codenotti2004computation}, published in 2004, mentions algorithms for economies with disconnected equilibria as an unexplored research direction.
+The work of~\cite{DK08} made the first step in this direction by introducing the algorithmic approach not relying on convexity and applicable to the disconnected case.
+This approach relies on the black box of the cell enumeration technique discussed above.
+It was recently applied by~\cite{Tardos} to the fair assignment problem of~\cite{HZ} (a constrained economy with ``unit-demand buyers'': the total amount of goods allocated to an agent must be equal to $1$).}